MortenMeisler/AzureAutomationFormGenerator/README.md

 - Use ```[Parameter(Mandatory=$true)]``` to make fields required
 - Set your parameter equal something to have a default value.
 Example: ```$MyVariable = "This is my default value"```

+### Authentication
+By default the website uses Azure AD authentication, in Appsettings you can control if you want no authentication, Azure AD authentication or Azure AD authentication with group authorization.

+#### Group Authorization
+To enable group authorization open your manifest file of your Azure AD app and change the `groupMembershipClaims` to `SecurityGroup`.
+This change can take up to an hour to have effect.

+In Appsettings change the Object Id's of the AD Security Groups that gives access to the site.